overte-org/overte-website-sphinx/source/downloads.rst

 Downloads
 #########

-The current release of Overte is version 2025.12.1.
+The current release of Overte is version 2026.04.1.
-This is a **protocol breaking** release, meaning that **servers and clients are incompatible with previous versions**.

 Take a look at the changelog on GitHub: `Changelog 🔗 <https://github.com/overte-org/overte/blob/master/CHANGELOG.md>`_